Michels Lighting Industries

 Research inquiries, collaboration, data partnerships.

-If you work in professional lighting design and are interested in this private independent non-profit research project — or if you have access to lighting show recordings and would like to contribute to the research — reach out.
+If you work in professional lighting design, Veranstaltungstechnik, AI stage lighting, or live production and are interested in this private independent research project by Casimir Michel — or if you have access to lighting show recordings and would like to contribute to the research — reach out.

 External link disclaimer: LinkedIn is operated by LinkedIn Ireland Unlimited Company.
-MLI is not responsible for external content, data processing, tracking, availability, or changes on LinkedIn after leaving this website.
+The Owner of the current page is not responsible for external content, data processing, tracking, availability, or changes on LinkedIn after leaving this website.